GateNLP/gate-teamware/docs/developerguide/README.md

   ```

 ## Deployment using Docker
-Deployment is via docker-compose, using nginx to serve static content.
+Deployment is via [docker-compose](https://docs.docker.com/compose/), using [NGINX](https://www.nginx.com/) to serve static content, a separate [postgreSQL](https://hub.docker.com/_/postgres) service containing the database and a database backup service (see `docker-compose.yml` for details).

-A deployment script is provided to launch the docker-compose stack with the correct environment variables.

-To create the environment variables run `./generate-env.sh` to create a `.env` file containing randomly generated secrets which are mounted as environment variables into the container.
+1. Run `./generate-env.sh` to create a `.env` file containing randomly generated secrets which are mounted as environment variables into the container.

-Then build the images via:
+1. Then build the images via:
 ```bash
 ./build-images.sh
 ```

-then deploy the stack with
+1. then deploy the stack with

 ```bash
 ./deploy.sh production # (or prod) to deploy with production settings ./deploy.sh staging # (or stag) to deploy with staging settings
 ```

+To bring the stack down, run `docker-compose down`, using the `-v` flag to destroy the database volume (be careful with this).

 ## Django settings files